-If the total damage assessed exceeds the policy deductible and the incident is indeed covered, then the insurer is obligated to pay for damages up the policy’s limit.
+If the total damage assessed exceeds the policy deductible and the incident is indeed covered, then the insurer is obligated to pay for damages up to the policy’s limit.
 For most commercial auto insurance companies, the policy limit applies to all costs on the policy, even if multiple losses are incurred from separate incidents.
-If a company needs higher limits, they may purchase excess liability coverage or an umbrella policy, which is separate of the commercial auto insurance policy, but will kick in once the policy limit of the commercial auto policy is hit.
+If a company needs higher limits, it may purchase excess liability coverage or an umbrella policy, which is separate from the commercial auto insurance policy, but will kick in once the policy limit of the commercial auto policy is hit.

-- Some insurance providers will require that you use one of their certified auto repair shops to assess and repair damages.
+- Some insurance carriers will require that you use one of their certified auto repair shops to assess and repair damages.
 Often, they will make payment directly to the shop and bill you for the deductible.
-This situation is actually ideal and involves the fewest transactions and prevents the shop from over-charging you.
+This situation is ideal and involves the fewest transactions and prevents the shop from over-charging you.

 - Other insurers will require that you get multiple price estimates from different auto repair shops if they are not a part of the insurer’s approved shop network.

-- Depending on the extent of damages, some insurers may send representatives to evaluate the damages and estimate the cost of repair before approving repair estimates from a shop.
+- Depending on the extent of the damages, some insurers may send representatives to evaluate the damages and estimate the cost of repair before approving repair estimates from a shop.

 - Some insurers will also only reimburse costs after they’ve been paid by the policyholder, sending payment after the repairs have been made.
-This can be inconvenient, if not detrimental, for business, depending on its cash flow.
+This can be inconvenient, if not detrimental, for a business, depending on its cash flow.
 It’s best to avoid policies that are structured this way.